kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 In summary the UI is a mess.
-I did not really test the build environment in detail because most of my time was spent on getting that first built to run in the first place.
+I did not really test the build environment in detail because most of my time was spent on getting that first build to run in the first place.
 I noticed that there is no built-in support for Maven/Gradle and moved on.